neondatabase/postgresql_anonymizer/docs/masking_functions.md

 **WARNING** : Pseudonymization is often confused with anonymization but in fact they serve 2 different purposes : `pseudonymization` is a way to **protect** the personal information but the pseudonymized data is still "linked" to the real data.
-The GDPR makes it very clear that personal data which have undergone pseudonymization are still related to a person. (see [GDPR Recital 26])
+The GDPR makes it very clear that personal data which has undergone pseudonymization is still related to a person. (see [GDPR Recital 26])

 [GDPR Recital 26]: https://www.privacy-regulation.eu/en/recital-26-GDPR.htm